MarioRuggieri/Emotion-Recognition-from-Speech/README.md

---load_data | -l | load dataset data and info and save them into a .p file --extract_features | -e | extract features from data and save them into a .p file --speaker_indipendence | -s | cross validation is made using different actors for train and test sets
+--load_data | -l | load dataset data and info and save them into a .p file --extract_features | -e | extract features from data and save them into a .p file --speaker_indipendence | -s | cross validation is made using different actors for train and test sets --plot_eigenspectrum | -i | show eigenspectrum for each training set

 Example: